-Before diving into social media, you need to think about what you are actually trying to accomplish.
-The temptation is to start right away by building a following on one or more of the popular social media platforms.
-But actually, this is not where you should start.
+Before you start using social media, you should consider what you want to achieve.
+The temptation is to get started right away by establishing a presence on one or more of the popular social media platforms.

 When I take on a new client, I always start by working deeply with them to uncover their motivation for wanting to use social media.
 I believe this step is so critical that on occasion I have to advise some clients that they are not ready to commit to social media.

 Social media will only work for you if you are prepared to put the work in.